hoscharzach/AirBnb-Clone/README.md

 You can read, create, update and delete data about all locations, users, reviews, images, and bookings (depending on authorization that is).

-The backend was made with node and express, and the frontend was made using react-redux.

 Technologies used:

 - SQLite3